 - withdraw your consent to the processing of your personal data (where applicable); and

-- lodge a complaint about the processing of your personal data with your local data protection authority (for example, the Information Commissioner’s Office in the United Kingdom).
+- lodge a complaint about the processing of your personal data with the Information Commissioner’s Office in the United Kingdom.

-How to Exercise Your Rights Under the GDPR
+How to Exercise Your Rights Under the UK GDPR

-Personal data that we obtain from you may be transferred to, and stored at, a destination outside of the EEA, which will be accessible by employees and other persons working on our behalf, located outside of the EEA, including to certain service providers (including but not limited to technical service providers and electronic data storage providers) who may process the information you give us.
-We will take all steps reasonably necessary to ensure that your information is treated securely and in accordance with this Privacy Notice and the GDPR.
-Depending on where the data subject is resident, this may mean that we will only generally transfer your information to third parties (a) that are in countries that have been confirmed by the European Commission, as applicable, to provide an adequate level of protection to personal data; (b) to whom the transfer of such information is made pursuant to a contract that is compliant with the model contracts for the transfer of personal data to third countries from time to time approved by the European Commission; or (c) that are based in the United States if they are part of the EU-U.S. Privacy Shield which requires them to provide similar protection to personal data shared between Europe and the United States.
+Personal data that we obtain from you may be transferred to, and stored at, a destination outside of the UK, which will be accessible by employees and other persons working on our behalf, located outside of the UK, including to certain service providers (including but not limited to technical service providers and electronic data storage providers) who may process the information you give us.
+We will take all steps reasonably necessary to ensure that your information is treated securely and in accordance with this Privacy Notice and the UK GDPR.
+Depending on where the data subject is resident, this may mean that we will only generally transfer your information to third parties (a) that are in countries that have been confirmed by the UK Government, as applicable, to provide an adequate level of protection to personal data; or (b) to whom the transfer of such information is made pursuant to a contract that is compliant with the model contracts for the transfer of personal data to third countries from time to time approved by the UK Government (including, until alternative model clauses are approved by the UK Government, the European Commission model clauses).

-Monarch Alternative Capital (Europe) Ltd has notified the Information Commissioner’s Office of its activities in accordance with the Data Protection Legislation (Registration No. ZA084739).
+Monarch Alternative Capital (Europe) Ltd has notified the Information Commissioner’s Office of its activities as controller in accordance with the Data Protection Laws (Registration No. ZA084739).
 This notification can be viewed at ico.org.uk.

 11. ADDITIONAL RIGHTS AND DISCLOSURES RELATING TO INVESTORS IN THE CAYMAN FUNDS